mirabelle514/mcp-figma-builder/docs/checklist.md

 # Pre-Launch Checklist

-Use this checklist before using the Figma to React MCP Server.
+Use this checklist before using the EUI MCP Server.

 ##  Installation & Build